-Reflecting SNUG’s commitment to technical excellence, all papers are peer reviewed by the SNUG Technical Committee, composed of both experienced users and Synopsys experts.
-If your proposal is accepted, a Synopsys coach will be assigned to work with you to help you create and deliver an exceptional paper and conference presentation.
+Reflecting SNUG’s commitment to technical excellence, all papers are peer reviewed by the SNUG Team and Synopsys experts.
+If your proposal is accepted, a Synopsys expert will be assigned to work with you to help you create and deliver an exceptional paper and conference presentation.

 Paper Acceptance Criteria

-The SNUG Technical Committee has implemented a two-step acceptance process:
+The SNUG Team has implemented a two-step acceptance process:

 - Preliminary paper acceptance is based on the initial submission proposal.